Fanny-Oliver/riders-tracking-analysis/README.md

 Things to note:

-- to find the distance, the enry below must subtrack the one above;
+- to find the distance, the distance below must subtract the one above(i.e, y = x-1);
-- the time is in milliseconds and must be converted to date and time;
+- the time is in milliseconds and must be converted to date and time, so you can cross-check and see if the time calculation is correct and logical;
-- the distinct d is the user_id not the x-id.
+- the distinct id(the riders id) is the user_id not the x-id.

 ### Cleaning the data